peering-manager/peering-manager/docs/models/peering/configuration.md

 * `Slug`: unique configuration and URL friendly name; usually it is automatically generated from the configuration's name.
 * `Template`: the template itself, formatted using Jinja2 syntax.
+* `Jinja2 trim`: if enabled, the first newline after a template tag is removed automatically.
+* `Jinja2 lstrip`: if enabled, tabs and spaces from the beginning of a line to the start of a block will be removed.
 * `Comments`: text to explain what the template is for.
 Can use Markdown formatting.
 * `Tags`: list of tags to help identifying and searching for a template.